funtastt/test/README.md

-Hello, this is test project.
+Hello, this is not a test project, this is my pet project.